 1. Sales Operations Administrator

 When you see a sales ops role with “administrator” in the title, you can expect the position to involve a lot of … well … administrative work.

 This role is usually an entry- or mid-level position that requires little to moderate experience (~2-3+ years).
 Experience working with a CRM, excellent organizational and communication skills, and customer or sales experience will all be preferred or required qualifications.

-The average salary of a sales operations administrator is $48,314 per year, according to PayScale, and can expect between $1,000 and $7,000 in commission.
+The average salary of a sales operations administrator is $51,663 per year and can expect an average of ~$1,200 in commission.